Academics

 Option 3, Present Future

 The Option 3 is a research-based, three-semester (39 credit) track culminating in a Master of Science in Architecture.
 The program’s student body includes those with backgrounds in architecture as well as other fields: individuals with B.A., B.S. equivalent, or more advanced degrees in architecture or other disciplines are invited to apply.
-The next application cycle will be fall 2023, for admissions to the 2024-2025 academic year.
+Please note that we are not accepting new applicants to the Option 3 program at this time.

 Facets of the Graduate Programs